| Intro | Why this page? | What is Trinitarian theology? |

 J. Michael Feazell

 - Mike Feazell hosts the You’re Included video series.
-Until his retirement in December, 2011, he served as Vice-President of Grace Communion International and Executive Editor of Christian Odyssey
+Until his retirement in December, 2011, he served as Vice-President of Grace Communion International and Executive Editor of Christian Odyssey magazine.
+He earned his Doctor of Ministry degree from Azusa Pacific University, and has written many articles on the GCI website.
+Read the GCI Update on Mike’s retirement – Mike, thank you!
+I wish you all the best, although I hope to see additional episodes with you from time to time. 🙂

 - Books:

-.
+- Liberation of the Worldwide Church of God.
 Feazell played a significant role in the extraordinary transformation of the Worldwide Church of God from a legalistic sect preoccupied with end-times prophecy to an evangelical denomination, later renamed Grace Communion International.
 For more on this story, see the section on Joseph Tkach, Jr., below.

 - GCI videos:

-- GCI Together: part 1
+- GCI Together: part 1; part 2 (autobiographical interview).

-. - Feazell appears in Foundations of Theology
+- Feazell appears in Foundations of Theology.

-– 54 min lecture from the 2010 Orlando GCI conference
+- Seated with Christ – 54 min lecture from the 2010 Orlando GCI conference.

 Gordon Fee